Get insider access

 Notable Mentions

 • Bose Home Speaker 500: The Bose Home Speaker 500 is a wired stereo speaker with Alexa and Google Assistant built-in.
 It has no trouble understanding you, even if you're far away or in a noisy environment.
-However, it isn't as portable as the Sonos Move since it needs to remain wired to a power source for it to work.
+However, it isn't as portable as the Sonos Move 2 since it must remain wired to a power source.
 Its sound profile also isn't as balanced.
 See our review

 Recent Updates